A future with zero serious injuries or deaths on our roads.

 In 2015, Edmonton became the first Canadian city to adopt Vision Zero.
-Between 2006 and 2018, traffic-related injuries and fatalities dropped by 60 per cent, as reported by The City of Edmonton.
+Between 2015 and 2021, traffic-related fatalities dropped by 50 per cent and serious injuries dropped by 32 per cent, as reported by The City of Edmonton.

 Vision Zero has achieved international recognition and was identified as an effective policy to prevent road traffic injury by the World Health Organization in 2004.
-The Public Health Agency of Canada’s also references Vision Zero as an evidence-based solution for promoting health and well-being in Canadian Best Practice Portal.
+The Public Health Agency of Canada’s also references Vision Zero as an evidence-based solution for promoting health and well-being in the Canadian Best Practices Portal.